Recording available for viewing this webinar, now.

-Please join this interactive edWebinar, It looks at the big picture in what we teach so that it matches who we teach and is inclusive, responsive, and sustaining for our dynamically diverse student populations.
-It highlights the urgency to put just as much emphasis on students and their families’ home and community languages and cultures to honor and promote their identities, self-value and worth, and current and future contributions so they can flourish in school and their lives.
-Our interactive approach engages participants in using practices that reinforce mutual trust, value and competence in online, in-person, and hybrid settings.
+It was a pleasure to provide this interactive edWebinar moderated by Carol Chambers Collins of Norton Education.
+It looks at the big picture in what we teach so that it matches who we teach and is inclusive, responsive, and sustaining for our dynamically diverse student populations.
+It highlights the urgency to put just as much emphasis on students’ home and community languages and cultures to honor and promote their identities, self-value and worth, and current and future contributions so they can flourish in school and their lives.
+Based on the book, Responsive Schooling for Culturally and Linguistically Diverse Students, co-written with Ivannia Soto, our interactive approach using practices that reinforce mutual trust, value, and competence in online, in-person, and hybrid settings.

 - Draw from a research-based perspective in seeing the urgent need to move away from a teaching approach that uses an overfocus on academic language